gmann11/bolt-proxy/README.md

 This app implements a bolt reverse proxy.
 It:
 * Listens on a configurable port for websocket requests.
 * Consumes the bolt messages, unpacks them, and logs all messages.
+* Proxies http discovery requests to Neo4j.
-* Modifies all Bolt LOGON requests to add a configurable set of parameters to the AuthToken (custom token)
+* Modifies all Bolt LOGON requests to add a configurable set of parameters to the AuthToken (custom token).
+Requires a custom AZ plugin on Neo4j to read them.

 ## Setup
 * Configure the boltproxy.conf file on the classpath
 * Install the neo4j-bolt-utils jar manually into your repo.
 ```